-In theory if we draw with white and lose with black, we score a whopping 25%.
-This is acceptable if we play against opponents rated at least 200 points higher, but overall it doesn’t sound appealing.
+If we draw with white and lose with black, we score a whopping 25%.
+This is acceptable if our opponents are rated at least 200 Elo points higher, but overall it doesn’t sound appealing.

 Well, do not forget why we were looking at forced draws as a concept for white in the first place.
 The goal was to cut down the overall number of variations and to only choose the battleground where are well prepared to play for a win!

 With black things become even more difficult, because it all comes down to the question: Who chooses the concrete line that will be played in the game?
-In order to stand a chance, we need to make that decision and it sounds like a good idea to reduce the white options as much as possible.
-How shall we do that?
+In order to stand a chance, we should be the one to make that decision, because it is also a good idea to reduce the white options as much as possible.
+How shall we accomplish that?
 Shall we play the Dutch or the Scandinavian to force the game into our territory on the very first move?
-Or shall we better make “high-class waiting moves”?
+How about the Petroff in order to decide matters at move two?

 Many years ago, Yermolinsky and Khalifman had a discussion on what to play against Kasparov (p.
 159 in Yermo’s book).